jantznick/parlay-streak/docs/USER_BET_SELECTION.md

 **Validation:**
 - User must be authenticated
 - Bet must exist and be available (outcome='pending', visibleFrom in past or null)
+- Game must not have started yet (can't select bets for games in progress)
 - For COMPARISON: selectedSide must be 'participant_1' or 'participant_2'
+- For THRESHOLD: selectedSide must be 'over' or 'under'
 - For EVENT: selectedSide must be 'yes' or 'no'
-- For THRESHOLD: selectedSide should be null (or ignored)

 ### GET `/api/bets/my-selections`